Dando18/AdventurousBaguette/README.md

             "profiler": "hpctoolkit", // how to profile (hpctoolkit or gprof) "flags": "",
             "workspace": "",
-            "search": "exhaustive"  // how to search commits listed (exhaustive, random, or binary) }
+            "traversal": "linear"  // how to iterate commits listed (linear, random, or binary) }
     }
 ]